K-stability of Fano varieties

 In mathematics, and in particular algebraic geometry, K-stability is an algebro-geometric stability condition for projective algebraic varieties and complex manifolds.
 K-stability is of particular importance for the case of Fano varieties, where it is the correct stability condition to allow the formation of moduli spaces, and where it precisely characterises the existence of Kähler–Einstein metrics.

 The first attempt to define K-stability for Fano manifolds was made by Gang Tian in 1997, in response to a conjecture of Shing-Tung Yau from 1993 that there should exist a stability condition which characterises the existence of a Kähler–Einstein metric on a Fano manifold.
 It was defined in reference to the K-energy functional previously introduced by Toshiki Mabuchi.
 Tian's definition of K-stability was later replaced by a purely algebro-geometric refinement that was first formulated by Simon Donaldson in 2001.

 K-stability has become an important notion in the study and classification of Fano varieties.
 In 2012 Xiuxiong Chen, Donaldson, and Song Sun proved that a smooth Fano manifold is K-polystable if and only if it admits a Kähler–Einstein metric.
 (Tian then announced a nearly identical proof, under circumstances that resulted in a bitter priority dispute.)
 This theorem was later generalised to singular K-polystable Fano varieties due to the work of Berman–Boucksom–Jonsson, Li and Liu-Xu-Zhuang.
 K-stability is important in constructing moduli spaces of Fano varieties, where observations going back to the original development of geometric invariant theory show that it is necessary to restrict to a class of stable objects to form good moduli.
 It is now known through the work of Chenyang Xu and others that there exists a projective good moduli space of K-polystable Fano varieties.
-This work crucially relies on Caucher Birkar's proof of boundedness of Fano varieties, for which he was awarded the 2018 Fields medal.
 Due to the reformulations of the K-stability condition by Fujita–Li, the K-stability of Fano varieties may be explicitly computed in practice.
 Which Fano varieties are K-stable is well understood in dimension one, two, and three.